banestyrelsen/phpmvc_asdf/asdf/src/README.md

-Lydia, the src directory
+Asdf, the src directory
 =========================

-Here is the Lydia src.
+Here is the Asdf src.
 Each class in a separate directory, besides the bootstrap.php.

 Naming standard is: